 Fairview home prices are not only among the most expensive in North Carolina, but Fairview real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Fairview isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fairview are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fairview is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fairview is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Fairview who work in office and administrative support (18.16%), sales jobs (15.20%), and healthcare (8.94%).